OpenStudioCorp/.github/profile/README.md

 We welcome any contributions to our projects, whether it’s code, design, documentation, or feedback.
 You can check out our contribution guidelines for more details on how to get started.

 💬 Contact Us
-If you have any questions, suggestions, or just want to say hi, you can reach us on:
+If you have any questions, suggestions, or just want to say hi, you can reach us on: discord at https://discord.gg/7cFCB8qBkf

 👑Team members
 here are our team members we currently have at OpenStudio